-On likely one of the hotter Saturday's of the summer I'd guess a hundred hiked Humphreys via the popular summit trail.
-The old standard is good but please, please, don't hike a book...
+On likely one of the hotter Saturdays of the summer, I'd guess a hundred hiked Humphreys via the popular summit trail.
+The old standard is good, but please, please, don't hike a book...
 Hike Arizona!

-Autumn hike here it was borderline hot today!
-Going up I started cursing the heat.
-Apparently the Inner Basin Magic Wand tapped my senses as I was soon brainwashed from all negativity.
+From the Inner Basin Trailhead in Lockett Meadow, head up through the Aspen.
+Unlike my previous cool Autumn hike here, it was borderline hot today!
+Going up, I started cursing the heat.
+Apparently, the Inner Basin Magic Wand tapped my senses as I was soon brainwashed from all negativity.

 The illusion to your conscious is "wide open meadow" = "easy hiking".
-And it is, of course you're still ascending at the same 8-10% grade since you started.
+And it is, of course, you're still ascending at the same 8-10% grade since you started.
 Move forward and enjoy the illusion until there is no doubt in your mind the Inner Basin Trail packs a punch.
-Just before you reach the Weatherford Trail junction you are ascending the toughest grade on this entire hike at 23%.
+Just before you reach the Weatherford Trail junction, you are ascending the toughest grade on this entire hike at 23%.
 For reference, Camelback is a 23% average for the entire (albeit short) hike.

-At the Weatherford junction your mind eases.
+At the Weatherford junction, your mind eases.
 The junction is a few feet shy of 11,000 feet.
-Thus far you've conquered 2,370 feet.
+Thus far, you've conquered 2,370 feet.
 It's only another 1,633 feet to Humphreys Peak!
 Several other friendly hikers crossed paths while I was breaking at the junction.

-yet has a lighter aspen color to it's bark.
-Most of which apparently die off after about 120 years due to it's weak structure making it an easy target for disease.
+Engelmann Spruce line the trail with their dark purple male cones.
+The female cones are said to be found in the crown and more flexible... hmmm, Anyhow...
+Keep an eye out for Corkbark firs, which are similar to a Subalpine Fir yet has a lighter aspen color to it's bark.
+Most of them apparently die off after about 120 years due to their weak structure, making them an easy target for disease.
 It is the lightest American wood weighing in at only 17 pounds per cubic foot.
 Luckily all these short needle pines are soft as you will practically be wading through them in sections.

 Next up is Agassiz Saddle connecting up Humphreys Summit Trail to sweet distant views.
 The unnerving part is when you come to a saddle only to realize you must DROP down to the real saddle.
-I'd venture to guess many turn around at this point as did a couple I met on the saddle.
-Get over it and move on, you don't know unnerving until you've been backhanded by one of Humphreys false summits... ugh
+I'd venture to guess many turn around at this point, as did a couple I met on the saddle.
+Get over it and move on; you don't know unnerving until you've been backhanded by one of Humphreys' false summits... ugh.

-If going up wasn't incredible enough I can't begin to describe going down.
-I'm jogging down the big switchback thinking what more could I possibly ask for in a hike!
+If going up wasn't incredible enough, I can't begin to describe going down.
+I'm jogging down the big switchback, thinking what more could I possibly ask for in a hike!
 Maybe a bear, as I've yet to encounter such, or perhaps Billy Idol will pop out of the woods.
 Then it came unexpectedly.
 The shadows casting from the setting sun were un-B-lievable with a capital U N B L I E V A B L E. I had to slow down and absorb the beauty.
 Photo ops seemed countless.
 I passed up light sequences I've practically hunted for on other hikes.
-Cruising down I kept thinking to myself "this is as good as life gets!".
+Cruising down, I kept thinking to myself, "this is as good as life gets!".

-The bear photos didn't pan out so well, which is fine I guess.
-In hind sight it wasn't a smart thing to do.
+The bear photos didn't pan out so well, which is fine, I guess.
+In hindsight, it wasn't a smart thing to do.
 There very well could have been a big mother bear waiting deep in the woods.
 Not to mention I'm sure some frown on chasing animals.
 Oh well, no pc versions on my parole, I tell it as it happened.
-I was sooner born and sooner bred, when I die I'll be sooner dead!
+I was Sooner born and Sooner bred, when I die, I'll be Sooner dead!